erebus9856/first-golang/README.md

 This is my first actual Go program.
 It is not really good, but at least it takes input and does a little math.

-@todo Fix math, the calculation is just wrong
+@todo Fix math, the calculation is just wrong (I think its better now, check more)
 @todo Add comments
-@todo Create functions to handle data input
-@todo Ensure input is of the proper type (numbers vs strings etc)
+@todo Updated int input function to allow for ranges
 @todo Create functions to handle calculations
 @todo Fix this README file, does not render correctly on github :(